Hi, I’m Cat.

 Previously, I hacked CPUs for a living at the IAIK, had a brief but transformative glimpse into the world of Privacy and Civil Liberties Engineering at Palantir, and did my initial geeking out over computer architecture and security in my MEng in Computer Science at the University of Bristol.

-When I’m not working on tech, you’ll likely find me in the mountains.
+When I’m not coding, you’ll usually find me in the mountains, either knee-deep in snow or gazing in awe at the views!
 You can check out some of my adventures here.

 - Undocumented CPU Behavior: Analyzing Undocumented Opcodes on Intel x86-64 - IAIK, Graz University of Technology, June 2018

 I’ve taken the Giving What We Can pledge to donate 10% of my income to effective charities, and I encourage you to do the same if that’s financially feasible for you.